gshoop/PET/GATE/BetaGammaPET/README.md

 /gate/pixel/attachCrystalSD
 ```

+# Ring Diameter Optimization
+The minimum ring size for the system that will use edge-on construction with 4x4x0.5 cm CZT crystals can be seen as a n-sided (n=23) regular polygon.
+The minimum ring size we can use can be calculated
+from r = a/(2*tan(pi/n), where a=4 cm.
+This gives us a minimum ring radius of 14.55 cm.
+Many commercial brain/head PET systems have configurations with radii of 25 cm.

 # Sources

 We would like to use Zirconium-89 (89Zr) for positron emission.
 89Zr has a half-life of approximately 3.27 days or 78.48 hours.
 Zr decays by positron emission at a rate of 23% with average kinetic energy
 of 395 keV.
 There are also gamma emissions at 99% with energy 909 keV.